 You can’t create pull when you are pushing your product.
 To create gravity, you need to deliver something that is of value even if the person doesn’t become a customer.

 Intrinsic value creates a relationship with prospects outside the context of the transaction.
 Good content marketing has intrinsic value.
-So do many apps and services.
-For instance, Starbucks delivers Intrinsic Value with comfortable seating, free WiFi and charging stations.
+So do "freemium" apps and services that offer free consultations without a commitment to purchase anything.

-Nike+ doesn’t push Nike products.
-Instead, it pushes you to improve your performance.
+The Nike+ app doesn’t push Nike products.
 Anyone can join the community, even if you haven’t bought Nike gear.

 There’s intrinsic value in the ability to “track runs, challenge friends and get motivated to keep going.”

 One cool feature is called Cheers.
-You post to Facebook when you go for a run.
-If your friends reply while you are running, the app interrupts the music with applause or encouragement from celebrity athletes.
+You post to Facebook through the app when you're about set off for a run.
+If your friends reply while you are running, the app plays applause or encouragement from celebrity athletes through your headphones.

 Where do you feel the landscape